History

 The Socialist Scholars Conference Becomes Left Forum

 After the 2004 Socialist Scholars Conference, the organization changed its name to Left Forum due to a split among organizers on the board.
 The 2008 conference took place at Pace University, which had provided Left Forum nearly unlimited space.
-Organizers were able to make the conference grow to its largest size ever—with over 3,000 attendees and more than 200 panels.
+Organizers were able to make the conference grow to its largest size ever, with over 3,000 attendees and more than 200 panels.
 Left Forum 2012 built on the mobilizations of the Occupy movements throughout the country and brought activists from across the globe.
 The conference theme, Occupy the System: Confronting Global Capitalism, was a reflection of the movement.
-Film producer and activist Michael Moore that year and a year later (2013) when the conference centered on the twin crises of mobilizing for ecological and economic transformation.
+Film producer and activist Michael Moore spoke that year and a year later (2013), when the conference centered on the twin crises of mobilizing for ecological and economic transformation.